ballerina-platform/ballerina-lang/tests/ballerina-test-integration/src/test/resources/packaging/Package.md

 1. Refer the [Getting Started](https://ballerina.io/learn/getting-started/) guide to download and install Ballerina.

-2. To use Test endpoint, you need to provide the following:

-       - Account SId
-       - Test API Key

-       *Please note that, providing Test API Key is required only if you are going to use Test related APIs*

-3. Create a new Ballerina project by executing the following command.
+2. Create a new Ballerina project by executing the following command.

 	```shell
 	   <PROJECT_ROOT_DIRECTORY>$ ballerina init